What is a Flawn?

 How do I install a Flawn?

 It’s super easy.
 If it’s spring summer or fall, simply mow your lawn as short as possible, then hand spread Flawn Seed throughout your lawn.
 If it’s winter, simply spread Flawn Seed over a fresh snowfall on a calm day.
-Make sure to spread each seed variety separately by hand since they are different sizes and if you were to mix them up and spread them together you would not get an even distribution of each variety.
-Detailed instructions are included with all Flawn seed orders.
+Make sure to go slow and cover the entire area you want to seed.
+If you end up spreading all the seed in a smaller area than intended, no worries!
+You'll just have more flowers!
+Detailed instructions are included in all Flawn Seed Pouches and Kits.

 How do I maintain my Flawn?

-Watering: It is important to water regularly during the first few weeks if it doesn't rain and if a drought occurs in the first season.
-Once established a Flawn only needs to be watered during extended droughts.
+Watering: It is very important to water regularly during the first few weeks if it doesn't rain and if a drought occurs in the first season.
+Once established, a Flawn only needs to be watered during extended dry periods and droughts.

 Fertilizer and Weed Killers: No starter fertilizer or subsequent fertilizing is required to grow a successful Flawn.
 If you have extremely sandy soil or heavy clay soil you could add compost (granulated is easiest) at the time of seeding to improve the growing conditions for the grass but it is not required.
 Do not apply any weed killers as they would kill the flowering lawn species.
 A weed popper tool can be used to remove any invasive or noxious weeds (See "What if I already have weeds like Crabgrass and Creeping Charlie?" for more information about weeds in Flawns).